rajarshikarmakarx/Expense-Tracker-Python/readme.md

 - Amounts are stored as floats, allowing decimal values (e.g., `99.99`).
 - **"Total spent" is all-time, not scoped to a period.** It's the sum of every row in `expenses.csv` from the first entry ever added to the most recent one — no date filtering is applied.
 Weekly/yearly totals will come with the search/filter features planned for v2.x.
-- The `Expense` class formats amounts with a `$` sign and two decimal places when printed via `repr()`, while the CSV/report views use `₹` for the total — keep this in mind if you want currency symbols to match throughout.
 - Invalid inputs (bad date formats, non-numeric amounts, out-of-range category choices) are caught and the prompt repeats rather than crashing the program.
 - `deleteEntries()` and `editEntries()` are present as placeholder functions and not yet implemented — planned for v2.0.